James Krüss: Legacy

 Krüss was first and foremost a storyteller, whose fantastic and whimsical tales are deeply rooted in folktale and oral storytelling tradition.
 Many of his books are actually collections of tales held together by a frame story.
 Such is the case with My Great Grandfather and I (1959), for which he received the Deutscher Jugendliteraturpreis (German Prize for Children's and Youth Literature), with its sequel My Great Grandfather, the Heroes, and I (1967), and The Lighthouse on the Lobster Cliffs (1956).

-Krüss was the best known and most prolific children's author in what was for nearly all his writing life the Federal Republic of Germany.
-Inheriting a post-war literary desert, created by the Nazi Party's discouragement of creative writing for children in favour of a hoped-for return to true Germanic folk poetry, Krüss was a hugely important figure in the re-establishment of the freedom of imaginative story-telling.
+Krüss was a best known and prolific children's author in the Federal Republic of Germany.
+Inheriting a post-war literary desert, created by the Nazi Party's discouragement of creative writing for children in favour of a return to true Germanic folk poetry, Krüss was an important figure in the re-establishment of the freedom of imaginative story-telling.
 His first children's book, The Lighthouse on Lobster Island (1956), was based on his own experience of growing up in Heligoland, and was followed by My Great-Grandfather and I (1959), a continuation in the same genre.

 The James Krüss Award for International Children's and Youth Literature was established in his memory.
 The following people have received awards: